maru0914/maru0914/README.md

 ## About Me

 Hello!
-I'm Maru, a backend developer from Japan.
+I'm Maru, a web engineer from Japan.
 I have a passion for building efficient and elegant web applications. <br/>
 I have experience working with a variety of technologies, but I especially love working with **Laravel**. <br/>
 Currently, I'm focused on developing a PWA using Vue.js, and I'm always eager to learn more and take on new challenges.